IDEAS Grant Competition

 Foreign Policy Goal Focus: Civil Society, Journalism, and Education; Democracy and Human Rights; Economic Development and Entrepreneurship

-Project Summary: Through its IDEAS grant, West Virginia University will create two faculty-led study abroad programs to Jamaica and Wales to provide more opportunities for first-generation, Black, and Latinx students to study abroad.
-These programs will be part of a new general education course that freshmen can take during their second semester.
-Both Jamaica and Wales have commonalities with the United States as English-dominant countries with minoritized languages and evolving mining industries, one of the state’s traditional industries.
+Project Summary: Through its IDEAS grant, West Virginia University will create two faculty-led study abroad programs to Belize and Wales with the goal of expanding study abroad access for those who are underrepresented in study abroad, including first-generation and rural students.
+These programs will be part of a new general education course that first-year students can take during their second semester.
+IDEAS grant funds will support the development of this course and exploratory faculty trips to both locations.
+Both Belize and Wales have commonalities with the United States as English-dominant countries with minoritized languages and evolving mining industries, one of the state’s traditional industries.
 The program will enable students to experience the local culture, languages, and economies of each country and draw comparisons to the social and historical context of West Virginia.
-Students will confront topics such as the effects of colonialism on economic development, educational policies, and language rights.
+Students will explore topics such as the effects of colonialism on economic development, educational policies, and language rights.
 These experiences will help students gain the critical skills needed to succeed in an increasingly globalized and interconnected society.

 Widener University